frenesim/schema_to_scaffold/README.md

 The code is very simple and the usage is not friendly but almost.

 1. download the zip (or copy paste de code)
-2. save main.rb in a folder.
+2. extract to folder
 3. cd folder
-4. edit the main.rb and change the path to point to your schema.rb  (generated with the rake db:schema:dump)
+4. if your projects are outside your user folder: edit the main.rb and change the path to point to your schema.rb  (generated with the rake db:schema:dump)
-5. close and save
-6. ruby main.rb
+5. ruby main.rb
+6. chose the path to your schema.rb
 7. chose your table
 8. copy the rails generate scaffold command
-9. paste the command in your project

-* Nine quick steps that will save you a lot of time
+* Eight quick steps that will save you a lot of time
 * It will give some alerts if your names are not following the rails convention.

 read a litle about [rails convention](http://itsignals.cascadia.com.au/?p=7)